SayleeMJ/Neural-Machine-Translation-with-Attention/README.md

 # Neural-machine-translation-with-attention
-Neural machine translation with attention mechanism
+Neural machine translation with an attention mechanism

 ## Dataset :